Terminal/Discord_Fork/README.md

 link: URL to invite bot, must be HTTPS
 nsfw: true | false
 ---
+After this line, you can do any markdown code you want for custom page!
 ```
 - make a PR and wait for answers